ASU-Vibe-Coding-Centre/mcp-learning/03-docker-mcp-ecosystem/exercises/challenge-1-publish-server.md

 #### 5.3 Test with AI Client

-Add to Claude Desktop config and test all tools.
+Add to Cursor IDE config and test all tools.

 ---